PieterHeijman/terminal-color-themes/README.md

 Color themes based on our planet.

 * Kenyan Sunset - Based on a photo of a beautiful sunset in Kenya
+* Vietnam - Based on a picture of green tea growing islands in a deep blue lake in Vietnam